 - It is not just a note-taking process, but a rather fun way of doing it.
 Doodling and sketching is a creative and interesting way of note-taking.

 - It reduces the stress of jotting down everything.
 Because when you focus on your creative side, it becomes an activity rather than a tedious note-taking process.

 - Increases critical thinking and evaluation.
 It can help students display their learning process and make them more engaged in classrooms.

-Noteshelf not only provides a digital note-taking platform but also a bunch of different pens and colors available at your fingertip.
+Noteshelf not only provides a digital note-taking platform but also a bunch of pens and colors to beautify your note-taking.
 You can draw and erase several times without the fear of running out of ink or paper.
-Multiple features provided in Noteshelf makes it one of the best apps to take sketchnotes.
-With Noteshelf you can even draw perfect shapes for your sketchnotes.
-Different page template options can make your note-taking much easier.
+With the shape tool, you can easily draw perfect shapes for your sketchnotes.
+Multiple tools and features available in Noteshelf makes it one of the best apps to take sketchnotes.
+Different page template and planners will certainly make your note-taking much easier.

 If you haven’t tried the sketchnotes method then do give it a shot.
 It will make your learning fun and easy.
 This is the last note-taking method in this series of articles.
 Do check out the other three note-taking methods on our blog.
 Stay tuned for more interesting and informative articles.